Vaulthalla Logo

 Vaulthalla validates credentials during API key creation.
 Some providers return AccessDenied for broad bucket-list checks even when the credentials are valid for the intended bucket, so bucket-specific permissions should still be tested with a vault dry-run.

-Minimum Bucket Permissions
+Minimum Upstream Bucket Permissions

 • List bucket for reconcile and some remote-index refresh paths.